slitvinov/gitlog/README.md

     0.50 0.17 0.17 0.17

 "Unfixing" priors and looking at how O1 changes is also interesting.
-All priors (not only for best-fitting parameters) "inside" a model influence the posterior of the model index.
+The key idea of model select is that the model index is itself a parameter, but all priors (not only for best-fitting parameters) "inside" a model influence the posterior of the index.